Hiking Pen yr Ole Wen from Lake Ogwen

 As you begin to make your way back down, the path isn’t necessarily that obvious.
 You should continue to the other side of the peak that you arrived from.
 Then veer to the left.
 It is helpful to use Lake Ogwen as a reference.

-The path down can be quite steep and a bit of a scramble, but the views are worth it!
+The path down is quite steep and shingly, making it a scramble in places.
+The views are totally worth it!
 You might even be able to spot your car depending on where it’s parked (a little tip for those of you wanting to call shotgun)!

 As you make your way down, the hostel should come into view.
 Continue heading down in that direction until you reach the bottom, remaining careful of any loose rocks.